YYgroup/vsfFOAM/README.md

 # Dependence

-vsfFOAM is built on OpenFOAM.
-The current version has been validated on OpenFOAM-10.
+vsfFOAM is built on [OpenFOAM](https://openfoam.org/).
+The current version has been validated on OpenFOAM v10.

 # Installation